TIGRLab/TIGRSlurm-Docs/README.md

 sbatch --partition=low-moby my-script.sh
 ```

 However, this is inconvenient and should be avoided, as it forces you to correctly retype each directive every time.
 Instead, follow the below example and place the directives inside the script.
-This allows you to check the directives for correctness, ensures they remain correct once they are, and allows review  of directives for past successful script runs.
+This allows you to check the directives for correctness, ensures they *remain* correct, and allows review  of directives from past successful script runs.

 #### <a name="directives">Directives</a> ####